-Do a lot with a little.
-That’s one of my favorite things to do when it comes to tweaking and organizing tackle.
-That drive to find new and creative ways to use simple things differently has spawned some of my favorite fishing hacks over the years.
-And now we can add how to hack your fishing rigs with a HitchHiker.
+My go to saying when it comes to tweaking and organizing tackle is: do a lot with a little.
+The drive to find new and creative ways to use simple things in a different way has spawned some of my favorite fishing hacks over the years.
+Now I can add: how to hack your fishing rigs with a HitchHiker.

-Today we’re going to dive back into that vein and talk about one cheap little piece of terminal tackle that you can do a lot with, the original screw lock the Tru-Turn HitchHiker.
-These hacks aren’t limited to the HitchHiker, but it’s still my favorite for the price and ease of use.
-And hopefully we’ll give you some new ideas on how to use this little screw-lock spring.
+Today we’re going to dive back in and talk about one inexpensive little piece of terminal tackle that you can do a lot with: the original screw lock the Tru-Turn HitchHiker.
+These hacks aren’t limited to the HitchHiker, though it’s still my favorite for the price and ease of use.
+Hopefully we’ll give you some new ideas on how to use this little screw-lock spring.

 WHAT IS A HITCHHIKER?